stevenxchung/AWS-CSAA-ACloudGuru/Section 13 -- Extra Quizzes/README.md

 **18. You need to add a route to your routing table in order to allow connections to the internet from your subnet.
 What route should you add?**
 * Destination: 0.0.0.0/0 --> Target: your Internet gateway

 **19. You work for a construction company that has their production environment in AWS.
-The production environment consists of 3 identical web servers that are launched from a standard Amazon linux AMI using Auto Scaling.
+The production environment consists of 3 identical web servers that are launched from a standard Amazon Linux AMI using Auto Scaling.
 The web servers are launched in to the same public subnet and belong to the same security group.
 They also sit behind the same ELB.
 You decide to do some test and dev and you launch a 4th EC2 instance in to the same subnet and same security group.
 Annoyingly your 4th instance does not appear to have internet connectivity.
 What could be the cause of this?**
 * Assign an elastic IP address to the fourth instance

 **20. With which AWS orchestration service can you implement Chef recipes?**